Solvosoft/django-gentelella-widgets/docs/source/notifications.rst

 ======================
-Notifications feature
+Notifications Menu
 ======================

 How it works ??

-The custom command createdemo, create in the sidebar two buttons to create notifications the second button can sent emails
+The custom command createdemo, create in the sidebar two buttons to create notifications the second button can sent emails.

 .. code:: python